Originally posted here on LinkedIn by Lewis Garrad, Employee Research and Engagement, Growth Markets.

 2. Your email (or whatever organizations are using in the future to communicate) will know when you want to quit before you do.

-As an increasing number of organizations move to even more distributed work teams (teams that are not in the same place at the same time), and on to cloud based communications systems (like Office 365) the amount of unstructured communication data that is available to organizations for analysis increases rapidly.
-The asynchronous nature of many virtual teams means that this data is often written or text based.
+As an increasing number of organizations move to even more distributed work teams (teams that are not in the same place at the same time), and on to cloud-based communications systems (like Office 365 which can offer active directory monitoring) the amount of unstructured communication data that is available to organizations for analysis increases rapidly.
+The asynchronous nature of many virtual teams means that this data is often written or text-based.
 While most people think of their work email or IM chat conversations as private, it’s common for employers to make it very clear that written communications at work can be scrutinized for any business purpose; a vast data set of employee insight.

 This leads us to emerging technologies that are able to analyse what employees are writing about at work – mostly from email or internal chat data, but also internal social media posts or responses to open questions from pulse surveys.
 While this tech started life as a way to understand how people communicate (e.g. Volometrix), the internal relationships they have (e.g. Trustsphere) or what their biggest concerns are (e.g. Kanjoya), it is evolving quickly.
 Just see the recent HBR pieces looking at the connections between employee engagement survey responses and the email behavior of employees and their boss.